beakbahama/log/README.md

 > I prefer to be called by my given callsign, محمد (MHMMD), pronounced as it was originally intended, and I am thankful for all sincere attempts at pronouncing it correctly.
 Alternatively, if you prefer, you can simply call me by my first initial, M, and I encourage anyone to translate it into the language spoken at the moment, so in Spanish, for example, it would be pronounced em-é.

 > Questions, comments, memes, or anything else on your mind?
-You can you can send a personal email to *m@whomanatee.org*.
+You can send a personal email to *m@whomanatee.org*.
 I read every email and am much more likely to respond if your message is constructive rather than destructive.

 > Holla!